apache/skywalking-python/docs/LogReporter.md

-# Python agent gRPC log reporter
+# Python agent log reporter

 This functionality reports logs collected from the Python logging module(in theory, also logging libraries depending on the core logging module).